NicoloCavalli95horses/KMS-web-testing/content/01 Notes/prototype pollution.md

   - JavaScript
   - programmingLanguage
   - cyberSecurity
+  - prototypePollution
 ---
 ## Definition

 Prototype pollution attacks allow you to *compromise an object you do not have access to* via *compromising an object you do have access to*, ==that shares a prototypal inheritance relationship with the object you want to attack==

+The prototype pollution attack occurs when the objects receive properties and/or values that they are not designed to have [[(Kluban, Mannan, et al., 2024)]]

 > [!SUMMARY]
 > A prototype pollution occurs when a lot of properties and methods are added on a shared ancestor (object prototype).
 >
->This can make the prototype heavier, slowing down the system or leading to a DoS in the worst case, or it can create conflicts with the properties of child objects.
+>This can make the prototype heavier, slowing down the system or leading to a [[DOS (Denial of Service)]] in the worst case, or it can create conflicts with the properties of child objects.
 >
 > Security issues may occur if the prototype pollution affects the behavior of children objects (e.g., `user.role` property is changed to `admin` because the role property is modified on the prototype)